 This is a creamy, frothy, sweet, frosty and decadent Healthy Chocolate Mocha Smoothie that is full of healthy fat, fiber, plant based protein and a little caffeine to help jump-start your day.
 You can feel good about gulping it down because it is refined-sugar free, vegan, raw, gluten-free and easy to make.

-This recipe title sounds too good to be true, doesn’t it?
-It is sort of like a copy-cat, healthy version of a Starbucks Mocha Frappaccino.
+This Healthy Chocolate Mocha Smoothie recipe title sounds too good to be true, doesn’t it?
+It is sort of like a copy-cat, healthy version of a Starbucks Mocha Frappuccino.
 But without 9 grams of saturated fat and over 60 grams of sugar (!)
 AND over 400 calories (!!).
 Woah there!

 This nutritious smoothie has all the amazing qualities of a mocha frappe.
 It is creamy, frothy, sweet, frosty and just plain decadent.
 But it is full of healthy fats, fiber, protein and just a little caffeine to help jump-start your day.
 You can feel good about gulping this one down because it is refined sugar-free, vegan, raw and gluten-free.
 And it is easy to make.
 Just throw everything in the blender and puree.
 Done and done!